Leaderboard

 4 points

-13. I wanted to get in here early on this month's projects.
+I wanted to get in here early on this month's projects.
 This is a simple one, an ode to one of my favourite months.
 The quote comes from a poem called "September" by Helen Hunt Jackson (1830-1885).
 She was friends with Emily Dickinson and Harriet Beecher Stowe.
 If you wish to read the whole poem, just google her.
 It's quite lovely.
 As a child (and teen), we had to learn "memory work", usually poems or passages from Shakespeare (in high school).
 Those things are deeply embedded and don't fade away.
 Every year, as I pass the corn fields or the orchards near me, the poem leaps into my mind.
 Even when I was a "big city girl" for many years, I would recite it.
 The background has a texture of wet autumn leaves applied, and I used it again for the font on the title.
 The image is from online with added borders.
-The label is from DS, colour adjusted.
+The label is from DS, colour adjusted.4 points

 3 points